NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Standard error for :ref:`Multivariate Drift Detection<multivariate_drift_detection>` is calculated using the approach introduced in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
 For each observation the multivariate drift detection with PCA process calculates a :term:`reconstruction error<Reconstruction Error>` value.
 The mean of those values for all observations in a chunk is the reconstruction error per chunk.
 The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`.
-Therefore the standard error of the mean formula can be used without any intermediate steps - to get standard error we just divide standard deviation of reconstruction error for each observation on the reference dataset with the square root of chunk size of interest.
+Therefore the standard error of the mean formula can be used without any intermediate steps - to get standard error we just divide standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.

 Univariate Drift Detection
 **************************

 Currently :ref:`Univariate Drift Detection<univariate_drift_detection>` for both continuous and categorical variables is based on two-sample statistical tests.
-These statistical tests return the value of test static together with the associated p-value.
+These statistical tests return the value of the test static together with the associated p-value.
 The p-value takes into account sizes of compared samples and in a sense it contains information about the sampling error.
 Therefore additional information about sampling errors is not needed.
 To make sure you interpret p-values correctly have a look at the American Statistical Association statement on p-values [2]_.